rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_1/Recursion.md

 Store the obtained results.

-For example a memoized recursive algorithm for fibonacci numbers would
+For example a memoized recursive algorithm for Fibonacci numbers would
 be:

 ```